-As of December 31, 2008, our real estate portfolio included 51 healthcare properties in 21 states leased to 14 hospital operating companies; three of the investments are in the form of mortgage loans to two separate operating companies.
-Affiliates of Prime leased or mortgaged 13 facilities, representing 37.8% of the original total cost of our operating facilities and mortgage loans as of December 31, 2008, and Vibra, leased six of our facilities, representing 10.7% of the original total cost of our operating facilities and mortgage loans as of December 31, 2008.
-Total revenue from Prime and Vibra, including rent, percentage rent and interest, was approximately \$39.1 million and \$18.6 million, respectively, or 33.3% and 15.8%, respectively, of total revenue from continuing operations in the year ended December 31, 2008.
+As of December 31, 2009, our real estate portfolio included 51 healthcare properties in 21 states of which 45 facilities are leased to 14 hospital operating companies; three of the investments are in the form of mortgage loans to two separate operating companies.
+Affiliates of Prime leased or mortgaged 14 facilities, representing 37.9% of the original total cost of our operating facilities and mortgage loans as of December 31, 2009, and Vibra, leased six of our facilities, representing 10.5% of the original total cost of our operating facilities and mortgage loans as of December 31, 2009.
+Total revenue from Prime and Vibra, including rent, percentage rent and interest, was \$49.8 million and \$17.9 million, respectively, or 38.4% and 13.8%, respectively, of total revenue from continuing operations in the year ended December 31, 2009.

-In 2008, we completed transactions with Prime for approximately \$134.5 million.
-We may pursue additional transactions with Prime or Vibra in the future.
 Our relationship with Prime and Vibra, and their respective financial performance and resulting ability to satisfy their lease and loan obligations to us are material to our financial results and our ability to service our debt and make distributions to our stockholders.
 We are dependent upon the ability of Prime and Vibra to make rent and loan payments to us, and their failure or delay to meet these obligations would have a material adverse effect on our financial condition and results of operations.